danbermantech/cssier/README.md

-# 🪅cssier
+# 🎇cssier

-`cssier` is a React component library designed to simplify inline styling for pseudo-classes and pseudo-elements.
+cssier allows you to use inline styling for pseudo-classes and pseudo-elements on React components.
 With `cssier`, you can easily manage and apply custom styles for standard HTML and SVG elements, making your styling both dynamic and maintainable.

 ## Features